Skip to main content

 Katherine Van Schaik

-Assistant Research Professor, Electrical and Computer Engineering; Adjoint Assistant Professor of Classical and Mediterranean Studies
+Assistant Research Professor, Electrical and Computer Engineering; Assistant Professor of Classical and Mediterranean Studies

-I am presently a Fellow and Clinical Instructor in Musculoskeletal Radiology at Vanderbilt University Medical Center, as well as an Adjoint Assistant Professor of Classical and Mediterranean Studies and an Assistant Research Professor in Electrical and Computer Engineering at Vanderbilt University.
+I am an Assistant Professor of Radiology and Radiological Sciences, with a focus on Musculoskeletal Imaging, at Vanderbilt University Medical Center as well as an Adjoint Assistant Professor of Classical and Mediterranean Studies and an Assistant Research Professor in Electrical and Computer Engineering at Vanderbilt University.

 Having received a PhD in Ancient History from the Harvard Department of the Classics, and a MD with Honors from Harvard Medical School, I investigate questions involving disease and medical decision making in the ancient (Greek, Roman, Islamic) and modern worlds; interdisciplinary methodologies in history of medicine research, including historical and textual analysis, bioarchaeology, paleoradiology and emerging techniques for studying human remains in past populations; anthropology and medical humanities; and medical ethics.
 I completed my residency in diagnostic radiology at Beth Israel Deaconess Medical Center (Harvard Medical School), selected by the American Board of Radiology as a participant in the Holman Research Pathway and by the US Society of Skeletal Radiology as an inaugural resident-scholar.
 In addition, I am a postdoctoral research affiliate of the Initiative for the Science of the Human Past at Harvard, an affiliate of the Centre for Human Bioarchaeology at the Museum of London, and a consultant paleoradiologist for the Juvenile Mummy Project.
 Previous research affiliations include the Institute of Evolutionary Medicine at the University of Zurich, the Harvard Center for Global Health Delivery - Dubai, and the Western Australia Centre for Rural Health.